 |Unit Definition:||One Unit of α-amylase activity is defined as the amount of enzyme required to release one μmole of p-nitrophenol from blocked p-nitrophenyl-maltoheptaoside per minute (in the presence of excess α-glucosidase) at pH 6.5 and 40oC.|

 High purity α-Amylase (Thermostable) (Bacillus sp.) for use in research, biochemical enzyme assays and in vitro diagnostic analysis.
-This enzyme is exceptionally thermostable and is the ideal choice for use in the total starch assay kits (K-TSTA and K-TSHK).
-It is considerably more thermostable than related enzymes such as the heat stable α-amylase (Bacillus licheniformis, E-BLAAM).
-Please see the data sheet for experimental stability data.
+This enzyme is considerably more thermostable than related enzymes such as the heat stable α-amylase (Bacillus licheniformis, E-BLAAM).

 See more related Carbohydrate Active enZYme products.

 Measurement of available carbohydrates, digestible, and resistant starch in food ingredients and products.

 McCleary, B. V., McLoughlin, C., Charmier, L. M. J. & McGeough, P. (2019).
 Cereal Chemistry, 97(1), 114-137.